Case Study: Brewing up success with sensor technology

 Who are Fullers, and why did they need Palintest’s help?

-Fuller’s have been brewing some of Britain’s most popular beers since 1845.
-Producing over 70,000 litres of beer every day comes with significant water management challenges, and Fullers’ flagship organic product, Honey Dew, stays all natural and chemical free – from the first grain to the last bottle.
+UK-based Fuller, Smith and Turner Ltd have been brewing some of Britain’s most popular beers by the Thames since 1845.
+Producing over 70,000 litres of beer every day comes with significant water management challenges.
+To ensure their flagship organic product, Honey Dew, stays all natural and chemical free, Fuller’s enlisted the expertise of Palintest and our unique sensor technology.

 Amperometric methods are traditionally the domain of large laboratory instrumentation which require high levels of user care and maintenance of the electrodes.
-This allows Fuller’s to accurately monitor the quality of its process liquor across its site, without the need transport samples to a lab.
+Palintest sensor technology allows Fuller’s to monitor chlorine dioxide and chlorite without transporting samples to a lab.
 This efficiency means the right dosing decisions can be made at the right time and the brewery can keep producing great tasting organic beer.

 To learn more about Palintest sensor technology or to enquire about a trial, please contact our team below.